canvakit.sh

 • renderedAt — alias for $meta.renderedAt exposed at the top level for older templates.

-A caller-provided variables key that shadows a dataSources name is silently replaced by the source (the dynamic value wins).
+A caller-provided variables key that shadows a sources name is silently replaced by the source (the dynamic value wins).
 Runtimes SHOULD emit a warning so the collision is visible.

 Client-side rehydration